-Greg Gary is in his third season an assistant coach at Purdue, having joined the staff in May 2011.
-His on-court focus centers on the development of the Boilermakers' post players.
+Greg Gary is in his fourth season an assistant coach at Purdue, having joined the staff in May 2011.
+His on-court focus centers on the development of the Boilermakers' wing players, after having focused on the post players previously.

 Gary's first season in West Lafayette was a successful one, as he helped guide the Boilers to the NCAA Tournament for the sixth year in a row.
 Forward Robbie Hummel was named an honorable mention All-American and received first-team All-Big Ten recognition after leading Purdue in scoring, rebounds and blocked shots.